camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 <!-- What -->

 Say hello to the newest distribution: Camunda Run.
-Run is as a standalone process engine that requires no app server or java knowledge to get started.
+Run is a standalone process engine that requires no app server or Java knowledge to get started.

 <!-- Why -->
 Run is a perfect solution for your teams to orchestrate microservices and to get your projects up and running quickly.
 The distribution comes with the Camunda web applications (Cockpit, Tasklist, Admin) as well as the REST API, offering you the complete Camunda BPMN functionality to automate and orchestrate any of your processes.